Rückblick 2018 – Programm

 In this session we will give an overview of the development of NER systems from conditional random fields towards their modern DL variants.
 Combing recurrent neural networks with pre-trained word embeddings (word2vec, fastText) boosts the performance of NER systems to be useful for many industry applications.

 Labeled data needed for training these DL systems are often not available within niche applications like detecting chemicals or company specific products.
-Addressing this, we will introduce Snorkel, an open source framework for weak supervision developed at Stanford.
+Addressing this, we will also discuss the idea behind BERT, a cutting-edge NLP model recently published by Google AI.

 Digital, object-orientied Piping and Instrumentation Diagrams (P&ID) are the backbone of every process plant documentation.
 But the digitization of P&ID´s is costly both in terms of time and money.
 Bilfinger aims to automate this process with PIDGraph.
 PIDGraph reads P&ID´s, for example, as an image file and subsequently disassembles it into nodes and edges.
 Neural networks trained to pattern recognition identify the symbols that are used and put together an overall image of the diagram.
 PIDGraph also remembers corrections made by the user and adapts its recognition accordingly.
 Errors can thus be minimized quickly.
 Where it was previously necessary to re-create the P&IDs manually, PIDGraph can work with the existing material as a basis, leading to a cost reduction of at least 50 percent.

 Small and medium sized companies often operate under very tight time and financial constraints.
 Thus, it is even more crucial to them to use analytical processes to e.g. decrease response times to quote inquiries.